-According to the latest statistics on divorce rates in America, there were 787,251 divorces in 2017.
-Although this figure does not include several states in the U.S., it still sheds light on the prevalence of marriage annulments in the country.
+According to the latest statistics on divorce rates in America, there were 673,989 divorces in 2022.
+Although this figure only accounts for 45 of the 50 states, it still sheds light on the prevalence of the divorce rate in the country.

 Every divorce begins with a plaintiff spouse filing a petition for divorce against their spouse.
 The plaintiff spouse must then serve the defendant spouse with a notice of the petition filing.
 In most cases, the attorney of the plaintiff has the responsibility of ensuring that the defendant spouse is served with a copy of the petition as well as the summons to appear in court.